TabibC0807/Final-Portfolio/README.md

 # Final Project Portfolio

-This reposatory contains all 3 of the final versions of the projects for PHP 2550.
+This repository contains all 3 of the final versions of the projects for PHP 2550.
 Both the pdf report and .rmd R markdown files are included.
 In the following sections I will summarize the three projects as a whole

 ## Project 1